roubachof/falotier_riverpod/README.md

 The purpose of this PoC is to implement all real life app scenarios and see if the selected state management library elegantly supports all the needed mutations.

-The select state management library: [Riverpod](https://riverpod.dev).
+The selected state management library: [Riverpod](https://riverpod.dev).

 <img width="860" alt="providers_home" src="docs/list_and_providers.png">